wyolum/orbigator/kicad/README.md

 - **RTC Backup**: 0.47F supercapacitor with 47Ω charging resistor (recommended)
 - **DATA Bus Pull-up**: 10kΩ resistor to +5V for DYNAMIXEL communication

+> **Note for Anool**: For the RTC (DS3231), you can choose between:
+> 1. Using a ChronoDot module breakout (simple pinout connection)
+> 2. Integrating the DS3231 chip directly with battery backup (CR2032)
+> 3. Integrating the DS3231 chip directly with supercapacitor backup (0.47F)
+>
+> The choice is yours based on board space, cost, and maintenance preferences.

 ### Power Requirements
 - **3.3V Rail**: Pico 2, 74HC126, OLED, RTC (low current)
 - **5V Rail**: DYNAMIXEL motors (4-5A external supply required)